All you need to know about getting your results and uni offers

-If Track still shows your offer as conditional by mid-morning on results day, you'll need to phone the university because it suggests they are yet to make a final decision on your application.
+If Track still has not updated by mid-morning on results day, you'll need to phone the university because it suggests they are yet to make a final decision on your application.

 The hotline phone number may be listed on the uni's website, or it might have been sent to you in advance.
 If you haven't got a special number then just phone the uni's normal number and make it clear you are an existing offer holder, not a Clearing applicant.

-Sometimes unis can take a long time to make a final decision – sometimes more than a week after results day.
+Sometimes unis can take a long time to make a final decision – it could even be more than a week after results day.
 If it reaches this point and you are still waiting, phone and ask when they expect to decide.
 Keep calm and remain polite – the person answering the phone may have no control over this process so taking your frustration out on them is futile.

 If you miss your firm offer, but the university still accepts you

-If Track shows your place as unconditional despite you missing your grades, you have a place.
+If Track says you have a confirmed place despite you missing your grades, you have a place.

 If you wish to decline your offer, you can go into Clearing.
-In 2019, for the first time ever UCAS have added a feature where you can self-release into Clearing if you wish to decline your offers.
+You can self-release into Clearing if you wish to decline your offers.